TBRD: TESLA Authenticated UAS Broadcast Remote ID: Related Work

 Of the numerous works that propose a technical solution or protocol to enhance Remote ID security, the most closely related is CAPSID~\cite{li_capsid_2024}.
 In their work, Li et al. propose the CAPSID protocol, which builds upon the proposed use of session IDs.
 At its core, CAPSID utilizes certificates to authenticate broadcast messages.
 Our solution leverages the TESLA protocol to achieve authentication in a more computationally efficient manner.
 Additionally, they do not provide a practical solution to UAS capture.
 TBRD ensures that capture of a UAS does not give an adversary access to long-term key material.
 Furthermore, other closely related works attempt to provide solutions that enhance operator privacy.
 Privacy of operator location was not a focus of our work~\cite{li_capsid_2024,tedeschi_arid_2021,wisse_2_2023}.

 The application of TESLA to solve current and future issues facing broadcast authentication is not unique.
 TESLA is in use by the Galileo global navigation satellite sytem~\cite{european_gnss_supervisory_authority_galileo_2022}.
-TESLA was proposed as a solution for providing authentication to Automated Dependent Surveillance-Broadcast (ADS-B) in \cite{berthier_sat_2017}, which is widely used in the aviation industry.
-For the maritime sector, it has been proposed to enhance authentication of Automated Identification Systems (AIS) ~\cite{sciancalepore_auth-ais_2022} as well as its replacement, VHF Data Exchange (VDES) ~\cite{wimpenny_pragmatic_2025}.
-Our system has many similarities with AuthAUS.
+TESLA was proposed as a solution for providing authentication to ADS-B in \cite{berthier_sat_2017}, which is widely used in the aviation industry.
+For the maritime sector, it has been proposed to enhance the authentication of Automated Identification Systems (AIS)~\cite{sciancalepore_auth-ais_2022} as well as its replacement, VHF Data Exchange (VDES) ~\cite{wimpenny_pragmatic_2025}.
+Our system has many similarities with AuthAIS.
 One key difference is that AuthAIS utilizes a Trusted Third Party Maritime Authority to assign and distribute root keys to vessels that wish to use TESLA-authenticated AIS.
 They also propose a probabilistic security framework that reduces message overhead.
-Using TESLA to authenticate messages in these industries has not yet caught on with the mainstream.
-However, the explosive growth and unique constraints of UAS operations require a novel approach.
-Our work demonstrates that using the TESLA algorithm combined with trusted computing platforms can overcome previously assumed entry barriers.
+Using TESLA to authenticate messages in these industries has not yet gained widespread adoption among the mainstream.
+The rapid expansion and constraints of UAS operations demand new solutions; our approach unites TESLA and trusted computing to surpass earlier limitations.